 The Oswegoland Park District appointed FOIA Officers are Cindy Benson, Executive Assistant and Rich Zielke, Executive Director.
 Their responsibilities include receiving information requests from the public and sending responses in compliance with FOIA.

 Within five business days after the date the District receives the request, one of the designated FOIA officers reviews and responds to the request.
 In certain circumstances, the Act permits the FOIA Officer to extend the response time for no more than five additional business days or such additional time as the requester and District agree.
 Requests made for commercial purposes can be extended for no more than twenty-one additional business days.
 The time period can only be extended for the following reasons: if the requested information is stored at a different location, requires the collection of a substantial number of documents or an extensive search, has not been located, needs to be reviewed further by staff to determine whether they are exempt from FOIA, cannot be produced without unduly burdening the public body or interfering with its operations or requires the public body to consult with another public body that has substantial interest in the requested subject matter or both parties agree in writing to an extension specifying when the request will be filled.

 Fees are not charged for the first fifty pages of standard black and white copies.
 After the first 50 pages, the fee for black and white copies is $.15 per page unless the actual reproduction costs (for color or oversized copies, for example) are higher.
 A fee equal to the actual cost may be charged for such copies.

 The Park District may provide records in an electronic format and must do so if available in such format if requested in that format.

-Questions regarding the FOIA process can be answered by calling the Oswegoland Park District at 630.554.1010.
-You can also visit www.attorneygeneral.gov for addtional information.
+For more information regarding the FOIA process, call the Oswegoland Park District at 630.554.1010.
+You may also visit attorneygeneral.gov.